-- The School has a legal relationship with non-profit foundation described in 4.5 of this contract.
-The legal agreement governing the relationship between the School and sis included as Attachment B, incorporated herein by reference. - ii.
-The legal agreement in Attachment B complies with all provisions of New Mexico law and the School is financially independent from the School shall not make any changes to the document set out as Attachment B, or to its legal relationship and agreements with without the approval of the Commission and the Department, which approval shall not be unreasonably withheld. - iii.
-The Commission, through its designees and the Department, shall be permitted to review the legal agreement and other relevant school documents and records to determine whether the legal relationship between the School and complies with all provisions of New Mexico law, and to determine that the School is financially independent from the school is financially.
+ii.
+The legal agreement in Attachment C complies with all provisions of New Mexico law Initials: HC and the School is financially independent from.
+The School shall not make any changes to the document set out as Attachment C, or to its legal relationship and agreements with without the approval of the Commission and the Department, which approval shall not be unreasonably withheld.

+iii.
+The Commission, through its designees and the Department, shall be permitted to review the legal agreement and other relevant school documents and records to determine whether the legal relationship between the School and complies with all provisions of New Mexico law, and to determine that the School is financially independent from .

-5. Relationship with a Non-Profit Foundation (Intentionally omitted)
+5. Relationship with a Non-Profit Foundation

-- The school has a relationship with a non-profit foundation the primary purpose of which is to provide financial support to the school or leases the facility for the charter school - The legal agreement or Memorandum of Understanding governing the relationship between the School and the foundation is Attachment C, incorporated herein by reference. - ii.
-The identity of the Board of Directors and Executive Director of foundation with a conflict of interest disclosure from each are provided in Attachment G.
+- The school has a relationship with ACES Foundation, a non-profit foundation the primary purpose of which is to provide financial support to the school or leases the facility for the charter school - The legal agreement or Memorandum of Understanding governing the relationship between the School and the foundation is Attachment D, incorporated herein by reference. - The identity of the Board of Directors and Executive Director of foundation with a conflict of interest disclosure from each are provided in Attachment D. - Comprehensive Educational Program of the School: The School's educational program shall be as described below: